JonasMuehlmann/tetris_battle_royale/microservice/internal/repository/sqlite/README.md

-We could use sqlite for temporary, client-side storage.
+We could use SQLite for (temporary) client-side storage for example to save bandwidth or save settings.